image of the recipe rebel cookbook cover on transparent background.Get The Recipe Rebel Cookbook here 🎉

 Instructions

-• In a large dutch oven or soup pot, brown the Italian sausage with the onion over medium-high heat (4-5 minutes).
-If there is a lot of fat in the pan you can drain it or soak it up with paper towel.
+• In a large soup pot or Dutch oven over medium-high heat, cook the sausage with the onion for 4 to 5 minutes, until browned.
+If there is a lot of fat in the pan, you can drain it or soak it up with paper towel and discard.

-• Add minced garlic, Italian seasoning, salt, pepper, and pepper flakes and cook 1 minute.
+• Add the garlic, Italian seasoning, salt, pepper, and chili flakes and cook for 1 minute.

-• Add broth and potatoes.
-Bring to a simmer over medium-high heat, then reduce to medium-low, cover and continue cooking, stirring occasionally, until potatoes are tender (about 10-12 minutes).
+• Add the broth and potatoes.
+Bring to a simmer over medium-high heat, then reduce the heat to medium-low and cover.
+Continue cooking, stirring occasionally, for about 10 to 12 minutes, until the potatoes are tender.

-• Once potatoes are tender, stir in kale, cream, and Parmesan.
-Let heat through before serving.
+• Once the potatoes are tender, stir in the kale, cream, and Parmesan.
+Heat through, then taste before serving.

 Notes